+If you are going to need to express milk while at work, it is important that you practice expressing before you need to do it at work.
 For step-by-step instructions on how to express milk, please see our section on expressing.
 By the time you go back to work your milk supply will probably be well established, so using a pump (hand or electric) is probably the quickest and most convenient way to express at work.
 You might find it useful to have a picture of your baby to look at when you are expressing – this may help the milk to flow.
 It’s also a good idea to keep an extra top and some breast pads at work in case of any leakage.

-Breastmilk should be defrosted overnight in the fridge or thawed by standing the container in a jug of warm water.
+Breastmilk should be defrosted overnight in the fridge or thawed by standing the container in a jug of cool water.
 Do not use the microwave – it may heat the milk unevenly and scald your baby.
 There is also some evidence that microwaving destroys some of the beneficial anti-immune factors in breastmilk.